ausaccessfed/shibboleth-idp-installer/installation.md

         └── jetty-profile

 ```
 As the directory structure suggests, you may customise your IdP here.
-This includes:
+You may customise:

 - Apache certificates and config
 - IdP configuration (xml / properies)
 - IdP branding (velocity templates, css and and images).

+As a *bare* minimum, you will need to configure `/opt/shibboleth-idp-installer/repository/assets/<HOST_NAME>/idp/conf/attribute-resolver.xml` to get your IdP functional.

 After any changes are made you must run the command:

 ```
 cd /opt/shibboleth-idp-installer/repository
-./update_idp
+./update_idp.sh
 ```

 This will apply all changes and restart Shibboleth IdP and Apache.

 # Common commands
 ```
 ./update_idp                # Used to apply any configuration change to the IdP
                             # Call while inside /opt/shibboleth-idp-installer/repository

-systemctl restart idp     # Restarts the IdP (jetty) systemctl restart httpd   # Restarts apache systemctl restart ntpd    # Restarts ntpd
+systemctl restart idp       # Restarts the IdP (jetty) systemctl restart httpd     # Restarts apache systemctl restart ntpd      # Restarts ntpd systemctl restart firewalld # Restarts firewall
 ```

 # Filesystem structure